 Leverage.
-The Fund may use leverage through bank borrowings, reverse repurchase agreements or other transactions involving indebtedness or through the issuance of preferred shares.
-The Fund currently intends to use leverage through borrowings in an amount equal to approximately 30% of its total assets (including the amount borrowed).
-The Fund may vary its use of leverage in response to changing market conditions.
-If the Fund determines that a relevant yield curve has become flat or inverted, it may significantly reduce or cease its use of leverage for a period of time.
-The Fund will not use leverage if it anticipates that a leveraged capital structure would result in a lower return to stockholders than the Fund could obtain over time without leverage.
+The Fund may use leverage through bank borrowings, reverse repurchase agreements or other transactions involving indebtedness or through the issuance of preferred stock.
+The Fund currently intends to use leverage through borrowings in an amount equal to approximately 30% of its total assets but may leverage up to 331/3% of its total assets (in each case including the amount borrowed).
+The Fund may vary its use of leverage in response to changing market conditions, and there is no guarantee that the Fund will meet its current intentions concerning use of leverage.
+The Fund may significantly reduce or cease its use of leverage for a period of time if it determines that the costs of leverage either would exceed the return that it anticipates on the securities purchased with the leverage proceeds or would require investment in securities with a higher risk profile than is desirable.
+The Fund will not use leverage if it anticipates that a leveraged capital structure would result in a lower return to stockholders than it could obtain over time without leverage.
 Leverage creates an opportunity for increased income and capital appreciation for stockholders, but at the same time it creates special risks.
 There can be no assurance that a leveraging strategy will be successful during any period in which it is used.
 See "Leverage" and "Risks-Leverage Risk."